We Believe

 No, we’re not a lobbying shop.
 But we do want to talk to everyone and anyone about these issues, and make sure the whole truth of every energy conversation is shared in the halls of Congress, in the White House, and above all, in the media.

-You can, if you want to, donate here.
-Our funding is from private citizens, not corporations or businesses, who care about the men and women who work in the energy space, and the constant threat their jobs and livelihoods are under from people who have an agenda and seemingly unlimited funding.
+You can.
+Our funding is from private citizens, not corporations or businesses, who care about the men and women who work in the energy space and the constant threat their jobs and livelihoods are under from people who have an agenda and seemingly unlimited funding.

 Let a thousand blossoms bloom!
 We support ALL energy forms.
 In fact, the rise of renewables has pushed other energy industries to become more efficient and cost-effective for consumers.
 A more diversified energy industry is a net good for the country.
 We would oppose a nationally orchestrated political effort to shut down a thriving green energy plant that would cause mass layoffs and ruin communities.